Home •Search •Dr. Hain •Clinic website •Information for Dizzy Patients •Music •FLW • Various and Sundry

 The core things you need is: 1.
 A cloud drive account 2.
-A NAS 3.
+A NAS (such as from synology or qnap) 3.
 A backup program such as "syncovery" 4.
 Optionally, a second form of cloud storage such as business google drive.

 For comments about NAS devices, see this page.
 For comments about backup applications (which are needed), see this page.

 There are numerous options for cloud drives.

 The main things to consider with cloud drives are: Does it work ?
 Cost ?
 Speed ?
 Security

 |Dropbox||Not all the time, sometimes fatal.||$100||OK||Not so clear|

 |Sync.com||Lots of rough edges.
 May be fatal.||$49||OK||Supposedly good, but needs work.|